InvalidArgument3/tokenizationifier/README.md

-thinky to compact scripts for pasting
+thingy to compact scripts for pasting